skybet/canvass/docs/PreviewMode.md

 This can be incredibly useful for testing, debugging and providing demos.

 ## Using Preview Mode
 Preview mode is activated using a query string.
-The query string can take multiple parameters depending on which mode you wish to enable.
+The different modes that are supported are described below.
+Simply append the query string to the url in your browser.

 The preview mode that you set will persist for the current session (even if you remove the query string and refresh).
 To turn preview mode off, use the "off" mode described below.